harizshah/Credit-Scoring/README.md

 - The parameters we need to tune for gradient boosting are similar for a random
 forest: the depth, the maximum number of observations in the leaf, and the number of trees.
 In addition to that, we have eta — the lear

+## Notes

+To train a random forest, we can do this :
+- Train N independent decision tree models
+- For each model, select a random subset of features and use only them for training
+- When predicitng, combine the output of N models into one